 Ethiopia is situated in the north eastern part of the African continent commonly called the ‘Horn of Africa’.
 With a land area of some 432 thousand square miles it is almost fourteen times the size of the island of Ireland.
 Despite having a growth rate of about 10% per annum, one of the highest in Africa, it remains one of the continent’s poorest countries.

-In 2007, the ILCU Foundation partnered with Gorta Self Help Africa to improve the Savings and Credit Co-operative Organisations in three regions in rural Ethiopia.
-The funding provided from the ILCU Foundation aims to increase access to suitable financial services to people living in rural communities.
+For over ten years the Foundation has supported Self Help Africa to develop the capacity of Savings and Credit Co-operative Organisations (SACCOs).
+The funding we provided aims to increase access to suitable financial services to people living in rural communities.
 This is being delivered by improving the governance and operational capacity of rural savings and credit co-operatives (RuSACCOs) and their representative unions; and increasing the outreach of financial services into rural and marginalised areas.
 Improving access to financial services is a means of assisting smallholder households to diversify their income generation activities.
 RuSACCOs are owned, operated and governed on a democratic basis by its members – similar to the Irish credit union model.
-Altogether the ILCU Foundation's partnership with G-SHA has helped more that 150,000 people in rural areas to create and access financial services.
+Altogether our partnership with G-SHA has helped more that 150,000 people in rural areas to create and access financial services.

 In 2017, the UN Agency, International Fund for Agricultural Development awarded funding to the Canadian Co-operative Association (CCA), in partnership with the ILCU Foundation and the African Confederation of Co-operative Savings and Credit Association (ACCOSCA) in respect of the ‘Improving Rural Financial Inclusion Through Co-operatives’ project (IRFITCO).
 The goal of the four year project is to improve rural financial inclusion for the rural poor in Ethiopia, Tanzania and Malawi through strengthened financial co-operative networks.